TMJ Dentist Melbourne

 Can TMJ go away on its own?

 Mild cases of temporomandibular joint disorder can sometimes settle without intervention, especially if caused by temporary muscle tension or stress.
-However, persistent jaw pain, neck pain, or head pain usually signals a deeper issue.
-If you continue to experience pain, it’s important to seek professional help to relieve pain and treat TMJ disorders properly before symptoms worsen or affect your athletic performance and sleep.
+However, persistent jaw pain, neck pain, or head pain usually signals a deeper issue, and it’s important to seek professional help before symptoms worsen.

 Is it covered by health insurance?

 Depending on your policy, some elements of TMJ therapy, such as consultations and oral appliances, may be covered by private health insurance.
-We recommend checking with your fund prior to treatment for clarity on inclusions.
+We recommend checking with your fund prior to treatment.
+See our health insurance page for more detail.

 Do I need a referral?